Qurbanova/PragmatechFoundationProjects/research.md

 ### What i _transistor_ and how it works?
   A transistor is a 3 terminal electronic device made of semiconductor material.
 It has many uses like  amplification, switching, voltage regulation, and the modulation of signals.
 There are 2 types of BJT:

+   -pnp
-   -pnp--*Base is connected to the higher potential to allow current flow.*
+      -*Base is connected to the higher potential to allow current flow.*
       - It means high potential at collector and low potential at emitter.

+   -npn
-   -npn--*Base is connected to the lower potential that allows current flow*
+        -*Base is connected to the lower potential that allows current flow*
        - It means high potential at emitter and low potential at collector.

   It has 3 elements:**emitter collecter and base.**